Photosynq/PhotosynQ-Documentation/docs/getting-started/collecting-data.md

 ### Submit Cached Data

-If you would prefer to manually submit your data, or to limit the auto upload feature to when you have wifi connection only (to avoid using mobile data), go to the **Settings** tab in the mobile app menu.

-- This provides you more freedom to reconfirm all the measurements before submitting them to the website.
+If you would prefer to manually submit your data, or to limit the auto upload feature to when you have wifi connection only (to avoid using mobile data), go to the **Settings** tab in the mobile app menu.This provides you more freedom to reconfirm all the measurements before submitting them to the website.

-- Before measurements are submitted to the website, you can add notes, pictures, or even delete measurements directly from the **Measurements** tab.
+Before measurements are submitted to the website, you can also add notes, pictures, or even delete measurements directly from the **Measurements** tab.

 ![Settings](./images/collecting-data-settings-notes.jpg)